Traveling to Bhutan: 5 Reasons You’ll Fall in Love With This Himalayan Kingdom

 Bhutan temple.
 Photo Gabriela Martinez.
 All rights reserved.

-The first time I heard the name Bhutan was when someone was talking about this remote little country where they measured the wealth by the people’s happiness.
-“Wow, that sounds interesting and impractical at the same time,” I first thought.
-Since then, the name always lingered in my mind and, as I normally do, I fantasized about a far away land, isolated and shut off from the spreading tentacles of globalization.
+The first time I heard the name Bhutan was when someone mentioned this remote little country where wealth is measured by the happiness of its people rather than economic output.
+“Wow, that sounds interesting and impractical at the same time,” I remember thinking.
+Since then, the name lingered in my mind and, as I often do, I began to fantasize about a faraway land—isolated, intentional, and largely shielded from the spreading tentacles of globalization.

-I had never considered going to Bhutan because of its reputation for being costly, making it a more attractive destination for American and European retirees.
-The idea came back to me when, during my stay in Darjeeling I was talking about my fascination with Buddhism and a local asked me; “Have you considered going to Bhutan?”
-So that sparked my interest once again.
+I had never seriously considered traveling to Bhutan because of its reputation for being expensive, often making it seem like a destination reserved for American and European retirees.
+The idea resurfaced unexpectedly during my stay in Darjeeling, not far from the borders of Nepal and Bhutan, when I was talking about my fascination with Buddhism and a local asked me, “Have you considered going to Bhutan?”
+That simple question sparked my interest all over again.

 How to Travel In Bhutan

 To travel to Bhutan you are required to book a tour.
 The best way to do this is booking a tour via a well known website like Viator.
 There are great options from a three day and two night tour in Bhutan that give you a glimpse of this amazing country to eight day tours in Bhutan that include short but breathtaking hikes.
-There are also themed tours like the
+If you’re planning your first trip, this Bhutan travel guide offers a glimpse into what makes the country so unique, from its monasteries and landscapes to its people and traditions.

 I was a bit skeptical about the mandatory tour; you see most tourists must book their travel through a Bhutanese tour operator.
 Tours are not precisely my cup of tea, and they mostly make me feel constricted and claustrophobic, but in this case, I had to compromise.
 Surprisingly, the tour turned out to be very enjoyable experience.
 My guide Sangay and the driver were the best, my hotels were beautiful, the food was fantastic, and everything was top notch.
 And although I prefer a backpacker’s style of traveling, I can’t help admitting that I enjoyed being pampered and having everything organized for me.
 Having come from India where I traveled solo, this felt like I had gone to heaven.